rjw245/rjw245.github.io/_drafts/fpga_setup.md

 Select your USB Blaster from the dropdown list and then close the window.
 Click the Auto Detect button, at which point the FPGA should show up in the list.
-If your compiled code is not already there, double click under file and navigate to the .sof file you just generated.
+If your compiled code is not already there, double click under "File" and navigate to the .sof file you just generated.
 Check the box under "Program/Configure" and then press Start over on the left.
 This will load the code onto the DE2i-150, and hopefully you will see the rightmost green LED begin to blink!